 Parent Education Classes

 At NYU Langone Hospital—Brooklyn, we provide soon-to-be parents with the education and support they need to have healthy, happy pregnancies and the best possible birth experiences.
-Through our parent education classes, certified birth educators teach you how to advocate for yourself throughout your pregnancy, educate you on what to expect during childbirth, how to care for a newborn, and ways to ensure your baby’s safety.
+Through our parent education classes, certified birth educators teach you how to advocate for yourself throughout your pregnancy, inform you on what to expect during childbirth, how to care for a newborn, and ways to ensure your baby’s safety.
 Soon-to-be fathers can also receive support through our Boot Camp for New Dads program.

 To learn more about why you should choose NYU Langone Hospital—Brooklyn for your delivery, we invite you to attend our free Ready, Set, Baby! information session taught by our nurses.
 This presentation introduces you to our facilities, explains the NYU Langone Hospital—Brooklyn birth experience, and answers any questions you may have.

 Labor, Delivery, and Recovery